SFDO-Tooling/CumulusCI/docs/robot.rst

 defined for the project.
 To do this, add a :code:`sources` option in the ``robot`` task, and add to it the name of one of the imported sources.

-For exmple, if your project is built on top of NPSP and you want to use keywords from the NPSP project, you must first add the NPSP repository as a source in the project's ``cumulusci.yml``:
+For example, if your project is built on top of NPSP and you want to use keywords from the NPSP project, you must first add the NPSP repository as a source in the project's ``cumulusci.yml``: